Callan Elliot: Return to Wellington Phoenix

 In July 2021, it was announced that Elliot would rejoin Wellington Phoenix.
-After 2 years at the club, it was announced on the clubs Instagram that he would be leaving at the end of the 2022-23 A League season.
+After 2 years at the club, it was announced on the clubs Instagram that he would be leaving at the end of the 2022–23 A League season.

 Motherwell

 In January 2024, ten months after his departure from Wellington Phoenix, Elliot joined Scottish Premiership club Motherwell on a short-term deal until the end of the season.
 On 24 May 2024, Motherwell announced that Elliot had been released by the club at the end of his contract.

 Auckland FC

 On 2 July 2024, Auckland FC announced the signing of Elliot for their inaugural A-League Men's season.
 This came after two months of speculation when Scottish newspaper Daily Record reported that he was expected to leave Motherwell for Auckland FC.

+Elliot scored his first goal for the club in a 2–2 draw with Central Coast Mariners at Mount Smart Stadium.
+Elliot made 20 appearances during the 2024–25 season in Auckland's premiership winning season.
+Elliot was primarily used as a backup option to Hiroki Sakai.

 International career

 Senior

 Elliot was first called up to the New Zealand squad for friendly matches against China in March 2023.
 Elliot made his debut on 23 March 2023 in the first match of the series, a scoreless draw.

+On 14 May 2026, Elliot was named in the 26-man New Zealand squad for the 2026 FIFA World Cup.